-- Completion of the Case Western Reserve University Core Curriculum and two semesters of physical education, unless excused from the latter.
+- The Case Western Reserve University Core Curriculum and two semesters of physical education, unless excused from the latter.

-- Completion of three quarters of the major and minor concentration requirements
+- Three quarters of the major and minor concentration requirements

-- Completion of at least 90 semester hours of academic credit, with the final 60 hours being while in residence on campus with no more than 6 semester hours earned in courses taken in another institution, either by cross-registration or by approved transfer of credit
+- At least 90 semester hours of academic credit, with the final 60 hours completed at CWRU, and not more than a total of 6 semester hours earned at another institution, either by cross-registration or by approved transfer of credit.

 - Human Growth and Development Across the Lifespan: One course; at least 3 credits

-- Human Anatomy and Physiology: With labs, at least 6 credits within 5 years prior to enrollment.
+- Human Anatomy and Physiology: One course, at least 6 credits, with labs

-- Statistics: One course in basic statistics, at least 200 level, 3 credits, required within 5 years prior to enrollment in the program.
+- Statistics: One course in basic statistics, 3 credits

-- International Applicants: For additional requirements, contact the Office of Enrollment at 216.368.2529 or email@example.com.
+International applicants must apply one year prior to the desired program start date.
+For additional requirements, contact the Office of Enrollment at 216.368.2529 or firstname.lastname@example.org.